-Results of the 2012 Club Championship contest have now been published.
-The contest is now divided into two sections, one for contest groups and clubs with members located throughout the country (General Section) and the other for "local" clubs (Local Section).
+The Club Championship contest is now divided into two sections, one for contest groups and clubs with members located throughout the country (General Section) and the other for "local" clubs (Local Section).
 HARC enters the Local Section and finished in 3rd position out of 38 participating clubs in 2012.
 Worthing and District ARC and Crawley ARC entered the General Section of the contest and finished in 35th and 39th positions respectively, out of 49 participating clubs.

-The 2013 Club Championship contest is now nearing its end, with HARC currently in 2nd position, out of a total of 33 participating clubs, in the Local Section.
+The 2013 Club Championship contest has now ended, with HARC finishing in 2nd position in the Local Section, out of a total of 37 participating clubs.

 HARC won the David Hill Memorial Trophy in the 2002, 2005 and 2010 RSGB Club Calls Contests.
 HARC achieved second place in the 2001, 2003, 2004, 2006, 2008 and 2009 contests but only managed 3rd place in 2007 and 5th place (HARC "A") and 9th place (HARC "B") in 2011.
 In 2012, HARC "A" was placed 4th and HARC "B" was placed 9th.
 The Bristol Contest Group's Club Station (GX6YB) won the Ariel Trophy for the leading club station.
 The David Hill Memorial Trophy for the leading team entry was also won by the Bristol Contest Group's "A" team.
 HARC entered two teams in 2012, as shown below:-